 Shopping and Entertainment

 Shopping is a popular activity in the cities.
 There are large numbers of shopping malls that serve the success of this purpose.
 People from the villages come to the cities for shopping during any special occasion or festival.
 The city offers better quality and numerous options for the same product.
 The concept of malls has managed to get all types of customers with different requirements under one roof.
-For entertainment purposes also, there are plenty of alternatives to choose from the amusement parks, restaurants, pubs, exhibitions, clubs and movie theaters.
+For entertainment purposes also, there are plenty of alternatives to choose from the amusement parks, restaurants, pubs, exhibitions, clubs and movie theatres.

 The villagers go to the local grocery shop that is within walking distance for their daily supplies.
 Moreover, the villages have fewer stores and are small in size.
 The villagers are often unaware of the type and name of the products that are ruling the cities.
 The concept of entertainment in the villages is different from the city.
 The people of the villages meet in the evening and discuss their social life and other important matters.
 Walking in the green fields with the loved ones, showering in the heavy rain, eating fruits directly from the trees, and socializing with fellow villagers are the different forms of entertainment in the village.